vinas94/Events-Prediction-Project-Fork/README.md

 ##### Models

-- Try out some classification model (sklearn)
+- Try out some classification model (sklearn) (similar to the Iris flower dataset)
-- Try out some neural network (tf)
+- Try out some neural network (tf) (similar to MNIST)